· 3 min read

 • Country: UK, a quiet seafood sandwich and lunch-counter staple

 Strip the build that far and the butter inherits the load.
 A small prawn brings very little fat of its own and almost no acid, so the butter has to work structurally as well as for taste.
 Spread to the edges of both slices, it bridges the loose prawns to the crumb and holds the sandwich as one thing.
-It supplies the richness the lean shellfish withholds.
-And it waterproofs the bread against the thin moisture the prawns weep while they sit, a film of fat laid between a wet filling and a crumb that would otherwise wick it straight up.
+It supplies the richness the lean shellfish withholds, and it waterproofs the bread against the thin moisture the prawns weep while they sit, a film of fat laid between a wet filling and a crumb that would otherwise wick it straight up.
 Skip the butter, or spread it mean, and a bare prawn sandwich has nothing binding it and nothing keeping the bread dry.

 Origin and history